 A large number of Piping failures in Very Large Diameter Water pump piping systems forced client companies to consider water pump station piping as a critical system.
-Pump station piping is normally very compact due to space constraint and the possibility of including any inherent piping flexibility by adding elbows is limited.
-At the same time, Very Large size (diameter) of the suction and discharge piping makes the system highly rigid.
+Pump station piping is normally very compact due to space constraints and the possibility of including any inherent piping flexibility by adding elbows is limited.
+At the same time, the Very Large size (diameter) of the suction and discharge piping makes the system highly rigid.
 In this scenario, piping stress engineers are left with only two options to qualify the pump suction and discharge nozzles.

 - Using Expansion Joint

 Both methods provide flexibility in the system and are highly effective in absorbing thermal movements in the system.

 But The main drawback with Expansion Joints is their high cost with respect to design life and the requirement of additional standby expansion joints.
 So in recent times, design consultancies are using Flexible Sleeve Couplings to a large extent.
 Compared to the expansion joints, flexible sleeve couplings are economic for their design life.

 In this article, We will describe the stress analysis of a Water Pump Station Piping employing Flexible Sleeve Couplings.
 Hexagon PPM software Caesar II is used for analysis.